Its a Multi-Step Process

 Today's playgrounds are designed and manufactured with the safety of kids in mind.
 However, making sure they are installed to be safe and maintained to stay safe is the responsibility of you, the playground owner.

-To plan a safe playground such issues as age appropriateness, use zones, protrusions, entrapments, entanglements, head injury criteria, and impact attenuation need to be addressed.
+To plan a safe playground such issues as age-appropriateness, use zones, protrusions, entrapments, entanglements, head injury criteria, and impact attenuation need to be addressed.
 The list goes on.
-With a little research, starting with this magazine, you will find good information about providing the most fun for the children you serve while keeping safety as priority one.
+With a little research, starting with this guide, you will find good information about providing the most fun for the children you serve while keeping safety as a priority.
 You may want to get the input of an engineer or architect to help with site development and pre-planning.

 Playground manufacturers have representatives that can help you select equipment and materials needed to complete the entire project.
 These may include, play structures, safety surfacing, borders, site amenities and interpretative signs.
 Many of today’s play equipment manufacturers offer products that are certified to meet ASTM standards.
-It is during the selection process with your manufacturer’s representative that you will be choosing equipment and building materials that must meet CPSC guidelines, hold to ASTM standards as well as ADA requirements, all of which, within the last twenty years, have become increasingly vital to safety and risk management.
+It is during the selection process with your manufacturer’s representative that you will be choosing equipment and building materials that must meet CPSC guidelines, hold to ASTM standards as well as ADA requirements, all of which has become increasingly vital to safety and risk management.

-Qualified and experienced building persons should do installation of your playground play equipment.
+Qualified and experienced building persons should do the installation of your playground play equipment.
 Within the construction industry, these people are called contractors.
-Be sure your contractor is licensed by your state, properly insured and certified with the National Playground Safety Institute.
+Be sure your contractor is licensed by your state, properly insured, and certified with the National Playground Safety Institute.

 Meet with your contractor upon completion.
-Walk through the play area.
-He can address any concerns and supply you with his warranty, the manufacturers paperwork, and a final inspection checklist.
+Walkthrough the play area.
+They can address any concerns and supply you with the warranty, manufacturer's paperwork, and a final inspection checklist.

 After your project is complete, your most active role as a playground owner begins.
 To operate a safe play area, you will need to incorporate an inspection and maintenance program.
 Your contractor may offer this service or you may find contractors that specialize in playground maintenance.
 You may opt to do inspections and maintenance in-house.
-The NPSI, is a certifying body which offers a training course and test that teach professionals, as well as, laymen to inspect playgrounds for specific safety hazards.
-NPSI certification courses are offered all over the United States.
+The National Recreation and Park Association offers the industry-leading certification program in playground safety, the Certified Playground Safety Inspector (CPSI) certification program.
+CPSI Certification involves a training course and test that teach professionals, as well as laymen to inspect playgrounds for specific safety hazards.
+CPSI certification courses are offered all over the United States.

-Certification must be renewed every three years, as new safety issues and ways of addressing playground safety continue to change and develop.
+Certification must be renewed periodically, as new safety issues and ways of addressing playground safety continue to change and develop.